alvarocaceresmunoz/BachTracking/tutorial/01-basics.md

 Melodies are written with the word `melody` followed by a list of notes.
 For example: `melody c# d'4. eb o8 f g8`.

+You can put repetitions inside your melody with an `x` and the number of times you want to repeat.
+If you want to repeat more than one note you have to surround them with parentheses.
+Try nesting repetitions inside repetitions!
+Like this:
+`melody cx2 ((d e)x3 f g)x4 a bx5`
+This melody would be played like this:
+`melody c c d e d e d e f g d e d e d e f g d e d e d e f g d e d e d e f g a b b b b b` Now that's saving time huh?

 You can use `mel` instead of `melody` as a shortcut.

 ### Play it!